Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the typical timeframe for completion of liquidation procedures?

-The Execution and Bankruptcy Law allows for a six-month period for completion of liquidation procedures.
-However, this may be extended by the execution court.
+The Enforcement and Bankruptcy Law allows for a six-month period for completion of liquidation procedures.
+However, this may be extended by the enforcement court.
 In practice, liquidation processes may be lengthy and the liquidation period is extended annually.

 Role of liquidator